sinta3/asset-tracking-api/README.md

 in a previous project.
 For the scope of this project, Alpine provides everything needed without the overhead of a full Debian-based image.

+### Error handling (centralized error handler middleware)

+All errors are thrown from services and controllers without directly sending a response.
+A single error handler middleware intercepts all thrown errors and is responsible for sending the HTTP response.
+This keeps error response formatting consistent across the entire application and avoids scattering response logic throughout the codebase.

 ## References

 ### Articles & Documentation